-Mikael Horned, born in Linköping, Sweden, is a versatile baritone with a colorful voluminous voice.
-He has sung at several of Sweden's prominent stages such as the Royal Opera House in Stockholm.
+Mikael Horned is a baritone born in Linköping, Sweden, and has sung at several of Sweden's prominent stages such as the Royal Opera House in Stockholm.
 Horned has proved himself a promising talent frequently engaged in both opera and concert repertoire.

 Mikael is looking forward to portray the role of Lesbo (Agrippina) on the Drottningholm Palace Theatre in the summer of 2021 in an international cast headed by Ann Hallenberg in the title role.